adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 <details>
-<summary>🎯Q. Site to Site VPN notes and its comparision with others connection when it comes to connecting AWS with on-premise </summary>
+<summary>🎯Q. Site to Site VPN notes and its comparison with others connection when it comes to connecting AWS with on-premise </summary>

 - `Site-to-Site VPN` establishes an encrypted IPSec connection between an on-premises network and AWS VPC, using a Virtual Private Gateway (VGW) as the AWS-side endpoint.
 - It uses a VGW(Virtual Private Gateway) and a Customer Gateway (CGW) on-premises, with a VPN tunnel for secure communication.